PxTools/PxApiSpecs/specs_template.md

 # PxApi 2.0
 # Readers guide
 ## What this instruction covers
-This document specifies the  queries and response formats and also the endpoints for the 2.0 version of the PX web API.
+This document specifies the  queries and response formats and also the endpoints for the PxApi 2.0.

-## Terminology
+## References
-- *Paxiom* the object model representing a statistical cube
-- *table* a multidimensional table containing statistical measures and metadata about these measures stored in a PX-File or a database using the CNMM.
-- *CNMM* the Common Nordic Meta Model which is the database structure that is used and maintained by Statistics Sweden, Norway and Denmark.

-**References**

 [https://www.dst.dk/en/Statistik/statistikbanken/api](https://www.dst.dk/en/Statistik/statistikbanken/api)